 A common line of thought is....
 Don't native apps perform better?
 It is a valid conern, but in most cases the answer is no, not noticeably.

 The other big issue with HTML5 mobile applications is plugins.
-As I mentioned, with Cordova a HTML5 mobile application can access all of the functionality that a native app can - Camera, Contacts, Bluetooth, and so on.
-To do this, you need to use Cordova plugins.
+As I mentioned, with Cordova or Capacitor an HTML5 mobile application can access all of the functionality that a native app can - Camera, Contacts, Bluetooth, and so on.
+To do this, you need to use Cordova plugins or the Capacitor APIs.
 This is basically a bit of code that handles communication between your app and the Native API that you are using, like the Camera API.
-There are tons of plugins currently available, both official and community created, and in 99% of cases there will already be a plugin for what you need.
+There are tons of plugins currently available, both official and community created, and in 99% of cases, there will already be a plugin for what you need.
 But if there isn't, or the plugin that does exist doesn't work the way you want it to, you'll have to extend or create it yourself - which will involve diving into the native code.

 HTML5 mobile applications are a great all-round approach - they are extremely flexible, reasonably easy to learn if you have a web background, and work everywhere.
 Hybrid apps are certainly no toy or prototyping tool either, if you want an example of some huge, kick-ass HTML5 mobile apps check out SworkIt and Untappd.